Hnes-co/appointment-system/README.md

 ## About

-React component for a fully functional appointment system.
+React component for a functional appointment system.
 - Customizable appointment calendar that lists available times
 - Separate views for normal user to pick appointments and for administrator to view and manage the appointments
 - No user management, appointments are individualized based on unique appointment code